 Properly Organize Your Medical Waste

 Not all medical waste is handled the same way.
 Having different disposal sites for various types of medical waste is important, especially if chemical waste is involved.
-In general, there should be a separate container for sharps (things like needles, disposable blades, glassware like disposable pipettes, etc), hazardous chemical waste, and biochemical waste such as bodily fluids.
+In general, there should be a separate container for sharp things like needles, disposable blades, glassware like disposable pipettes, etc., and a biohazard waste bag for hazardous chemical waste and biochemical waste such as bodily fluids.
 Depending on the type of outbreak, it can be helpful to have separate containers for substances likely to have come in contact with the pandemic.
 In the case of COVID-19, this is mostly going to contain PPE as well as cleaning and sanitation materials.
 Keeping substances likely to have come in contact with COVID-19 separate can help make waste disposal employees aware of when extra precaution may be necessary.
 Lab waste is still being handled normally, but waste like cultures coming from research labs may be handled differently.
 Check with your local waste disposal facilities or waste management companies like Pathogenx.com to keep up to date with any changing practices.

 What is Being Considered Medical Waste